bcornec/hybrid-workshop/pwd_readme.md

 2. Use `docker build` to build your Linux tweet web app Docker image.

-	`$ docker build -t <dtr hostname>/<your user name>/linux_tweet_app .`
+	`$ docker build -t $DTR_HOST/$USER/linux_tweet_app .`

-	> **Note**: Be sure to substitute your DTR Hostname and your User Name - both these are listed at the top of your PWD page.

-	The `-t` tags the iamge with a name.
+	The `-t` tags the image with a name.
 In our case the name indicates which DTR server and under which user's respository the image will live.

 	> **Note**: Feel free to examine the Dockerfile in this directory if you'd like to see how the image is being built.